microsoft/azuredevopslabs/labs/vsts/pul/exploratorytesting/readme.md

     ![](images/027.png)

-1. Now back on the TFS site, you can update the bug as needed, such as by assigning it to someone or adjusting the severity.
+1. Now back on the VSTS site, you can update the bug as needed, such as by assigning it to someone or adjusting the severity.

     ![](images/028.png)